carbon-footprint/carbon-footprint.github.io/references.md

 ## Disclaimer

-We understand that the effects of the different modes of transport on the climate are more complex than thissimple calculation.
+We understand that the effects of the different modes of transport on the climate are more complex than this simple calculation.
-This work is simply to provide a first order estimate of the carbon dioxide emissions.
+This work provides a first order estimate of the carbon dioxide emissions.